 While I was photographing Jonathan Borofsky’s Male/Female aluminum sculpture in front of the train depot, a homeless man approached me.
 We both saw an opportunity.

 I probably over share.
 Sometimes this is a character flaw, but other times, I meet people with stories they want to share.
-Tyronne needed money, but he probably wanted me to take his photo even more.… Read the rest
+Tyronne needed money, but he probably wanted me to take his photo even more.
+He wasn’t begging for attention, but he appreciated the interaction.
+He appreciated the food and change too.… Read the rest